JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain/UB_and_Modern_Science_Harmony_or_Discord.md

 In the past several hundred years, science and religion have not always had a cordial relationship.
 The church attempted to cling to the outdated concepts of a prescientific era while trying simultaneously to suppress the sometimes disturbing new insights being forced upon them by science.
 But science was not to be denied.
 As soon as religion lost the power of the state to enforce its edicts, science bloomed and prevailed.
 The scale has tipped so far in the direction of science that it is nearly a religion in our materialistic age.
 Many today look to science for answers to questions such as the origin of life or how to prevent or end suffering.
 The realm of the spirit is suspect.
 The atmosphere that was once full of angels now contains only such things as radio waves, visible light waves, and satellites.
 What is needed in the 20th and 21 st centuries is a philosophy and reality view that will restore the credibility of the spiritual, while at the same time recognizing the validity of the theories and observations of science.
 Such a view of reality should not only elevate science and religion, but should also show their interrelatedness. _The Urantia Book_ offers such a view.
 Further, it delineates how the two pursuits can be balanced and harmonized by philosophy.

 When considering the science and cosmology of the book, it should be noted that the authors had certain restrictions placed on them regarding what they could reveal to us.
-On [UB 101:4.6](/en/The_Urantia_Book/101#p4_6) we are told by the revelators, “The laws of revelation hamper us greatly by their proscription of the impartation of unearned knowledge.....We are not at liberty to anticipate the scientific discoveries of a thousand years.”
+On <a id="a44_175"></a>[UB 101:4.6](/en/The_Urantia_Book/101#p4_6) we are told by the revelators, “The laws of revelation hamper us greatly by their proscription of the impartation of unearned knowledge.....We are not at liberty to anticipate the scientific discoveries of a thousand years.”
 So, what can they tell us in this area?
 The authors inform us that they can discuss known or about-to-be-known facts.
 Of course, “about-to-be-known” implies a relatively short time period for us, but how long is it for beings who existed before mortals appeared on earth?
 The authors of the papers seem to imply that this time period is less than a thousand years.
 We can get some idea of how far the authors were permitted to project by comparing the concepts that they have included in the papers with current theories of our scientists.
 The inclusion in the book of scientific concepts that will soon be outdated raises a serious question.
 Does the credibility of science in the book reflect on the validity of the spiritual concepts in the book?

 The authors of _The Urantia Book_ make it quite clear that the cosmology and science in the book are in a quite different category than are its spiritual concepts.
-On [UB 101:4.6](/en/The_Urantia_Book/101#p4_6) we read, “The cosmology of these revelations is not inspired...
+On <a id="a46_167"></a>[UB 101:4.6](/en/The_Urantia_Book/101#p4_6) we read, “The cosmology of these revelations is not inspired...
 While divine or spiritual insight is a gift, human wisdom must evolve.”
 The authors further inform us on the same page, “...within a few short years, many of our statements regarding the physical sciences will stand in need of revision in consequence of additional scientific developments and new discoveries.”
 It is clear that the spiritual concepts in the book must stand on their own merit.
 But if a portion of the science will soon be obsolete, of what value is that portion to us?
-On [UB 101:4.6](/en/The_Urantia_Book/101#p4_6), the authors tell us that the scientific ideas "are of immense value in that they at least transiently clarify knowledge by:
+On <a id="a46_764"></a>[UB 101:4.6](/en/The_Urantia_Book/101#p4_6), the authors tell us that the scientific ideas "are of immense value in that they at least transiently clarify knowledge by:

 1. The reduction of confusion by the authoritative elimination of error.
 2. The coordination of known or about-to-be-known facts and observations.